takari/polyglot-maven/README.md

 ## YAML

-* http://snakeyaml.org - Extensive usage of Polyglot YAML and contributions to the projeect from the team.
+* http://snakeyaml.org - Extensive usage of Polyglot YAML and contributions to the project from the team.

 ## Scala